Alness Academy

 As part of the Highland Council's Sustainable School Estate Review, Alness Academy along with Invergordon Academy and several feeder primaries argued for replacement of the Alness Academy building and possible consolidation of the two secondary schools.
 In January 2016 funds for a new Alness building were confirmed.
 The government support came from £230m it had allocated to replacing or upgrading 19 schools across Scotland.
 The new building opened to students on 28 October 2020.

+The Princess Royal officially opened Alness Academy on Tuesday 8 June 2021.

+The school has been designed for complete flexibility with a sports block housing a four court games hall, gymnasium and six-lane 25 m pool for shared community use, and a linked two-storey main teaching block.